Online Learning with Imperfect Hints: Follow-the-Regularized-Leader in Banach Spaces

 We also have:

 Then

 \end{proof}

-Next, we prove an analog of \cite{mcmahan2017survey} Lemma 16.
-The proof is identical, but we use the more general Propostiion \ref{thm:fenchelfacts} and \ref{thm:duality} to verify that it continues to hold in our more general setting.
+Next, we prove an analog of \citet{mcmahan2017survey} Lemma 16.
+The proof is identical, but we use the more general Proposition \ref{thm:fenchelfacts} and \ref{thm:duality} to verify that it continues to hold in our more general setting.

 \begin{lemma} Suppose $\phi_1:\bB \to \R$ is $(q, \sigma^q)$ strongly convex with respect to $\bB$'s norm $\|\cdot\|$ and let $x_1=\argmin \phi_1$.
 Let $\phi_2(x) = \phi_1(x) + \langle \beta, x\rangle$ for some $\beta \in \bB^*$.
 Then if $x_2= \argmin \phi_2$, we have